mlunoe/component-js/README.md

-Webpack + React + Babel + Mocha + JSDOM boilerplate
+Webpack + Babel + Mocha + JSDOM boilerplate
 ===

 It renders a simple Counter component which increments by 1 each second.
-It has a simple test checking whether the React component has rendered.
+It has a simple test checking whether the component has rendered.
 Used as a start learning point.

 ### Usage